-A saturated solution is a chemical solution that contains the greatest quantity of solute contained in the solvent.
-The solute cannot be dissolved anymore in a saturated solution.
+A saturated solution is a chemical solution that contains the largest quantity of solute contained in the solvent at the given temperature.
+The solute cannot be dissolved anymore in a saturated solution at that temperature.

 The saturation point of any liquid is determined by the type of the material and the temperature.
 A saturated solution is one in which the quantity of dissolved solute equals the saturation point of the solvent.
 A solvent can dissolve some particular types of solutes in it.

-The maximum amount of solute that can be dissolved in a solvent at a specified temperature can be termed as a saturated solution.
+When the maximum amount of solute is dissolved in a solvent at a specified temperature then the solution can be termed as saturated solution.
+A saturated solution must not be heated as on heating the solution will become unsaturated.
 A solution cannot dissolve any more solute further upon reaching saturation.
 The undissolved substances remain at the bottom.
 The point at which the solute stops dissolving in the solvent is termed the saturation point.

 - Soil is a saturated mixture consisting of nitrogen.
 On attaining the saturation point, the excess nitrogen is emitted out into the air in the form of gas.

-- Beverages, such as cold drinks are saturated solutions of dissolved carbon in water.
+- Beverages, such as cold drinks are saturated solutions of dissolved CO2 in water.

-- Protein drinks which is a saturated solution of protein powder in milk etc.
+- Protein drinks which is a saturated solution of protein powder in milk or any other solvent.

 As a result, all solutions are considered to be largely unsaturated in nature before being transformed into saturated solutions by adding solute to them.
 The amount of solute that is contained in lesser amounts than the maximum value, that is before the solution reaches the saturation level is called an unsaturated solution.
-No remaining substances leave at the bottom, that is, all the solute is dissolved in the solvent.
 An unsaturated solution is basically a chemical solution that has a solute concentration lesser than its corresponding equilibrium solubility.

-- Salt or sugar dissolved in water below the saturation point.
+- Salt or sugar dissolved in the water below the saturation point.